Barclaycard Platinum Travel Credit Card

 Reward scheme details

-No non-sterling transaction fees on your foreign spend and ATM withdrawals abroad until 31 August 2018.
+No non-sterling transaction fees on your foreign spend and ATM withdrawals abroad until 31 August 2022.
 Safe, secure and accepted all over the world.
-11.9% interest on your purchases and 27.9% interest on your ATM withdrawals home and abroad, from account opening.
+0% on purchases for 12 months, 19.9% thereafter.
+27.9% interest on your ATM withdrawals home and abroad, from account opening.
 Contactless payments of £30 and under.

 - Representative Example